desihub/desidatamodel/doc/PROTODESI_DATA/PROTODESI_FPC.rst

 The missing keywords listed above in the Other Keywords section, grouped roughly by categories, are either found in an older version of data model, or defined in DESI-1229 and deemed relevant for protoDESI run.

-While this data model is up to date, FPC and GFA images may not be in their final shape and subject to change.
+While this data model is up to date, FPC and GFA images may not be in their final shape and are subject to change.